ndsdanil/Anime_Score_prediction/README.md

 Dear user!

 Here you can see the Machine Learning project devoted to Anime series score prediction.
-The model is capable to predict the result with a probability of 74% (cross-validation score).
+The model is capable to predict the result with a MAE of 0.7579345380059139 (cross-validation score).

 I used the dataset ['Anime DataSet 2022'](https://www.kaggle.com/datasets/vishalmane10/anime-dataset-2022).
 Big thank you to Vishal Mane for this dataset.